Samuel Hubert Henderson

 December 17, 1931 – June 17, 2022

-He passed from this life on June 17, 2022, at Stillwater Medical Center, Perry, Oklahoma.
+Samuel Hubert (Sam) Henderson, 90, passed from this life on June 17, 2022, at Stillwater Medical Center, Perry, Oklahoma.

-Henderson was one of three children.
+Born December 17, 1931, in Raymondville, Texas, he was one of three children of Wade and Lena (Ottinger) Henderson.
 In October 1941, he and his family moved to Colorado Springs, Colorado, and on March 15, 1944, they settled in Perry, Oklahoma.
 He attended elementary, junior high, and high school in Perry.
 He loved Perry and appreciated the old original buildings.

 He was in Company I, 179th Infantry regiment, 45th Division and just prior to enrollment of his senior year in high school, he was called into Federal Service because of the Korean Conflict.
 He spent eight months at Camp Polk, LA, eight months in Hokkaido, Japan, and 54 months in South Korea.
 He returned to Perry and separated from Federal Service June 13, 1952, and was finally able to enroll as a senior, graduating in May 1953 from Perry High School.